Sharp multiple testing boundary for sparse sequences: An empirical Bayes multiple testing procedure

-\section{An empirical Bayes multiple testing procedure}
+\section{~~An empirical Bayes multiple testing procedure}

-In this section we define concretely a Bayesian `$\ell$-values procedure' and show that it achieves the minimax risk adaptively, proving Theorem~\ref{thm-adapt-r_subbotin}(i) -- and consequently also (a part of) Theorem~\ref{thm-adapt-r} -- as well as Theorem~\ref{thm-adapt-clpr}.
+In this section we define concretely a Bayesian `$\ell$-value procedure' and show that it achieves the minimax risk adaptively, proving (a part of) Theorems~\ref{thm-adapt-r} and \ref{thm-adapt-clpr}.
+We in fact prove a generalisation of the $\ell$-value part of Theorem~\ref{thm-adapt-r} to the multiple signals setting of Section~\ref{sec:mainmult}, though remaining in the Gaussian sequence setting.
 Results in this section can be seen as generalisations of Lemmas 5, 7 and 9 in \cite{acr21} and corresponding earlier results in \cite{cr20}.

-\subsection{Definitions}
+\subsection{~~Definitions}

 For $w\in(0,1)$, let $\Pi_w=\Pi_{w,\gamma}$ denote a spike and slab prior for $\theta$, where, for $\mathcal{G}$ a distribution with density $\gamma$, That is, the coordinates of a draw $\theta'$ from $\Pi_w$ are independent, and are either exactly equal to $0$, with probability $(1-w)$, or are drawn from the `slab' density $\gamma$.
 When the Bayesian model holds, the data $X$ follows a mixture distribution, with each coordinate $X_i$ independently having density $(1-w)\phi + w g$, where $g$ denotes the convolution $\phi \star \gamma$.
 [In keeping with the rest of this paper, and in contrast to many papers on empirical Bayesian procedures including \cite{acr21,cr20}, we will reserve $\theta$ for the ``true'' parameter under which we analyse the performance of procedures $\vphi$, and so we use the notation $\theta'$ to denote a draw from the prior/posterior.]
 We consider a `quasi-Cauchy' alternative as in \cite{js05}, where $\gamma$ is defined implicitly such that